semagnum/nview-live/docs/usage.markdown

 ## Panel settings {#finding-nview-live}

 - Delay - time in seconds to wait before running the visibility check after the viewport has updated.
+For playback mode, this is the constant interval between each run of the visibility check.
 - Maximum distance - any objects further than this distance from the camera will be excluded from budget testing and automatically hidden.
 - Show Hidden objects - this button operator shows all hidden objects